 The range of values represents the highest and lowest level input used in the valuation techniques.
 Therefore, the range does not reflect the level of uncertainty regarding a particular input, but rather the different underlying characteristics of the relevant assets and liabilities.
 The ranges will therefore vary from period to period and parameter to parameter based on characteristics of the instruments held at each balance sheet date.
-Further, the ranges of unobservable inputs may differ across other financial institutions due to the diversity of the products in each firm's inventory.
+Further, the ranges of unobservable inputs may differ across other financial institutions due to the shown.
+Relationships between observable and unobservable inputs have not been included in the summary below.